harness/developer-hub/docs/software-engineering-insights/sei-pivot-points/pivot-points-overview.md

 ---
-title: Project and Org Unit hierarchies
+title: Pivot Point hierarchies
 description: Learn how projects and Org Units create hierarchies in SEI.
 sidebar_position: 10
 ---

-Hierarchies in SEI keep data organized.
+Pivot Point hierarchies in SEI keep data organized.
 At the top of the hierarchy is a [Harness project](/docs/category/organizations-and-projects).
 Under each project are Org Unit categories and one or more levels of Org Units.

 * **Harness project:** The umbrella for the SEI Org Unit hierarchy.
 Org Unit categories and Org Units exist under their associated project; they don't span across projects.
 While multiple projects can have Org Unit categories and Org Units with the same name, these are distinct groups under their designated project.
 * **Org Unit categories:** Broad classifications that serve as containers for Org Units but are not, themselves, Org Units.
 For example, **Teams** is an Org Unit category; whereas **Engineering Team** and **Docs Teams** are Org Units under the **Teams** category.